-- Anyone can sign up for the Credit Journey service to access their VantageScore 3.0 scores, based on their TransUnion credit reports.
+- Sign up for the Credit Journey service to access VantageScore 3.0 scores, based on TransUnion credit reports.

-So, anyone can use Credit Journey to see a VantageScore, but only Slate cardholders can get a Chase FICO score.
+So, anyone can use Credit Journey to see a VantageScore.

-The Wells Fargo FICO score program stands out, because unlike the other services on this page it provides the latest score version: FICO Score 9.
+The Wells Fargo FICO Score program stands out, because unlike the other services on this page it provides the scoring for version: FICO Score 9.